Table of Contents

 This statement is used to execute some code only if a specified condition is true.
-It was the most basic conditional statements used in JavaScript.
+It was the most basic conditional statement used in JavaScript.
 It takes only a single condition in order to execute the statement.
-If the specified condition matches, it will execute the statement otherwise it won’t be executed.
+If the specified condition matches, it will execute the statement; otherwise, it won’t be executed.

 Read Also: How to Write JavaScript With HTML?